-When you switch from old Mac user to new Mac user device and for this you’ve created a temporary Mac admin user and you’ve successfully upgraded to the new system.
-After updating to your Mac with a new admin account basically, you won’t face any technical issue.
+When you switch from an old Mac user to a new Mac user device and for this you’ve created a temporary Mac admin user and you’ve successfully upgraded to the new system.
+After updating to your Mac with a new admin account basically, you won’t face any technical issues.

 However, when you try to delete the admin user on Mac, It won’t allow you the minus sign “-“ grayed out.
 I have also found a threat on Apple Community discussing the same problem.
 And we going to tell you how you can easily resolve this issue.

 [ Solved]: Can’t Delete User on Mac When Minus Sign Grayed Out